AlgebraicWolf/assembly_printf/README.md

 + `%c` &ndash; Character
 + `%s` &ndash; Null-terminated string
 + `%p` &ndash; Pointer

-`invoke` macro that allows to call function easily is provided as well.
+I have also implemented `invoke` macro that allows to call function easily is provided as well.